coleifer/peewee/docs/peewee/db_tools.rst

 * dotted path to a :class:`Database` instance
 * :ref:`db_url <db-url>` string
 * a path to a sqlite database file

+Models are given as a dotted module path.
+Every model defined in the module is used (field-less base classes are skipped and reported).
+Models imported into the module from elsewhere are ignored, so a package that only re-exports its models needs the explicit-list form, ``app.models:MODELS``.

 .. _pwmigrate-config-file: